Skip to content

 I will ya

-If someone replies to a question you ask them with “I will ya” this means that they must certainly will not do what your asking them to.
-Now this phrase also depends on tone of voice.
+If someone replies to a question you ask them with “I will ya”, they certainly will not do what you’re asking them to.
+Now, this phrase also depends on the tone of voice.

 Laudy Daw

 “Oh laudy daw” is usually said in response to a statement of snobbery.
-For example, if someone said they were going to buy a brand new car and stay in a 5 star hotel for the night an Irish person might respond with this phrase.
+For example, if someone said they would buy a brand new car and stay in a 5-star hotel for the night, an Irish person might respond with this phrase.
 It is said in a more mocking sense.

 I tell a lie

-This phrase is often used if someone made a mistake or said something that is untrue or inaccurate.
-For example, “Oh actually no I tell a lie, it was on Wednesday not Thursday.”
+This phrase is often used if someone made a mistake or said something untrue or inaccurate.
+For example, “Oh, actually, no, I told a lie.
+It was on Wednesday, not Thursday.”

 Bout ye

-This is a way of saying “How are you” This is similar to “What’s the craic”.
+This is a way of saying, “How are you?”
+It is similar to “What’s the craic?”

 Up to High Doh

-If someone says that they are “up to high doh” this means that they are very stressed and anxious about something.
+If someone says they are “up to high doh”, they are very stressed and anxious about something.
 They are worried beyond compare.

 Irish Slang

-You will hear Irish slang be used everyday in Ireland
+You will hear Irish slang being used every day in Ireland

 Massive

-Usually you would think that massive would mean big but when this term is used in Ireland it means something else.
-Massive is a term used to describe something fabulous and lovely.
-For example, if an Irish person says to you “Oh wow you look massive!
-Enjoy your night” Do not take offence as they are saying you look beautiful.
+Usually, you would think that massive would mean big, but when this term is used in Ireland, it means something else.
+Huge is a term used to describe something fabulous and lovely.
+For example, if an Irish person says to you, “Oh wow, you look massive!
+Enjoy your night” Do not take offence as they say you look beautiful.
 This can be used for both appearances and food.
-It can be hard to distinguish when it means “huge” massive or “beautiful” massive but the text and tone of voice usually gives a clue.
+It can be hard to distinguish when it means “huge” massive or “beautiful” massive, but the text and tone of voice usually give a clue.

 Cat

 No, not the animal.
 Cat is used to describe something horrible or disgusting.
-For example, “Oh that dress is cat” or “Don’t eat that chocolate it is cat” So, if someone describes your cooking or clothes as cat, just remember it is an insult not a compliment.
+For example, “Oh, that dress is a cat” or “Don’t eat that chocolate.
+It is a cat.”
+So, if someone describes your cooking or clothes as a cat, just remember that it is an insult, not a compliment.

 Gaff

-A Gaff is another word used for house.
-For example, ” You can come to my gaff after the cinema” If you hear of someone having “a gaff party” that is a house party.
+A Gaff is another word for house.
+For example, ” You can come to my gaff after the cinema” if you hear of someone having a “gaff party,” which is a house party.

 Messages

-One of my favourite words as it is old school, the “messages” are the groceries.
-It is quite an old term and it isn’t used by many people anymore.
-If you hear of someone saying “I must go into town and get the messages” they are basically saying they are going into town to do their shopping.
+One of my favourite words, as it is old school, is that “messages” are the groceries.
+It is quite an old term, and it isn’t used by many people anymore.
+If you hear someone saying, “I must go into town and get the messages,” they say they are going into town to do their shopping.

 Manky

-If something is manky it is horrible and not nice.
-Similar to “cat”, manky is an insult.
-This word is used with a look of disgust on ones face.
+If something is manky, it is horrible and not pleasant.
+Similar to “cat,” manky is an insult.
+This word is used with a look of disgust on one’s face.

 Yoke

-Now that you know the basic and main Irish slang that is used on the island of Ireland you will be an expert on your visit to Ireland.
+Now that you know the basic and main Irish slang used on the island of Ireland, you will be an expert on your visit to Ireland.

 Leave a comment